kubeflow/pipelines/samples/tfx/README.md

 Open the Kubeflow pipelines UI.
 Create a new pipeline, and then upload the compiled specification (`.tar.gz` file) as a new pipeline template.

+- GCP
   The pipeline requires two arguments:

   1. The name of a GCP project.
   2. An output directory in a Google Cloud Storage bucket, of     the form `gs://<BUCKET>/<PATH>`.
+- On-Premise
+  For On-Premise cluster, the pipeline will create a Persistent Volume Claim (PVC), and download automatically the [source date](https://github.com/kubeflow/pipelines/tree/master/samples/tfx/taxi-cab-classification) to the PVC.
+  1. The `output` is PVC mount point for the containers, can be set to `/mnt`.
+  2. The `project` can be set to `taxi-cab-classification-pipeline-onprem`.
+  3. If the PVC mounted to `/mnt`, the value of below parameters need to be set as following:
+  - `column-names`: `
+/mnt/pipelines/samples/tfx/taxi-cab-classification/column-names.json`
+  - `train`: `/mnt/pipelines/samples/tfx/taxi-cab-classification/train.csv`
+  -  `evaluation`: `/mnt/pipelines/samples/tfx/taxi-cab-classification/eval.csv`
+  -  `preprocess-module`: `/mnt/pipelines/samples/tfx/taxi-cab-classification/preprocessing.py`

 ## Components source